Cute is... disturbing and unnatural.

 and in Real Life

-) slide to the cynical end of the Sliding Scale of Idealism Versus Cynicism
+) have a habit of sliding to the cynical end of the Sliding Scale of Idealism Versus Cynicism

 .
 It is also related to the phenomenon of people losing the ability to think critically around cute things